-Application to the Professional Program.
-Selection of those to be admitted to the professional program will begin on or before February 1 of each year from the applicants who have filed or re-filed for admission prior to this date.
+Application to the Medical Center Campus.
+Selection of those to be admitted to the Medical Center in Indianapolis will begin on or before February 1 of each year from the applicants who have filed or re-filed for admission prior to this date.
 Applications filed after May 1 will be processed as received, and selections will be made as long as vacancies exist or occur in the class to be admitted for the following academic year.
 Applications may be received and acted upon prior to the completion of all preprofessional requirements if the transcript of work completed at the time shows the reasonable probability that all requirements can be satisfactorily completed prior to the date of the opening classes.